Conversing with Things:

 I have always liked to draw.
 Nothing of these early efforts has survived, except for a picture that I did in 1946 in bombed-out Munich.
 It was done for an exhibition of children’s art: we third graders had been asked to contrast the present with the past we remembered.
 In those difficult years I spent quite a bit of time in Munich’s Haus der Kunst.
 Especially Caspar David Friedrich’s Riesengebirgslandschaft cast its spell.
 I spent many hours before it.

 But more important to my visual education was something else.
 When I was seven — that was in 1944 and the war had made Berlin a rather unpleasant place with almost nightly bombing raids — my father decided that we had to leave; and he wanted us to be conquered by the Americans.
 So he found us a place in the Franconian Königshofen to await the end of the war.
 Outside that town is a small rococo pilgrimage church, Mariä Geburt.
 It made a deep impression.
 That church was the beginning of a life-long love affair with the Bavarian rococo.
+It was reinforced when we settled in Munich, and I loved hiking through the Isar valley to the abbey church in Schäftlarn.
 My fascination with the Bavarian rococo shows itself in an ink drawing I did of the interior of this church at the time.
 I must have been thirteen or so.
 It is among the few things of this period that I kept.
 Many years later this love led me to write The Bavarian Rococo Church: Between Faith and Aestheticism (1983), which I followed up with an expanded German version: Die Bayerische Rokokokirche.
 Das Irrationale und das Sakrale (2009).
 The Bavarian rococo church has shaped my thinking about art.